 Tracheostomy is a fairly simple procedure, but it can make all the difference in a life or death situation.

-Dr. Joseph Peterson, MD graduated from University of Texas Medical School at Houston.
+Dr. Joseph D. Peterson, MD graduated from University of Texas Medical School at Houston.
 He completed residency at University of Iowa Hospitals & Clinics.
 He is certified by the American Board of Otolaryngology-Head and Neck Surgery, Otolaryngology-Head and Neck Surgery and has a state license in Massachusetts.

 Medical School: University of Texas Medical School at Houston